Civil union in New Zealand

 Civil union has been legal in New Zealand since 26 April 2005.
 The Civil Union Act 2004 to establish the institution of civil union for same-sex and opposite-sex couples was passed by the Parliament on 9 December 2004.

 The act has been described as very similar to the Marriage Act 1955 with references to "marriage" replaced by "civil union".
 A companion bill, the Relationships (Statutory References) Act, was passed shortly thereafter on 15 March 2005, to remove discriminatory provisions on the basis of relationship status from a range of statutes and regulations.
 As a result of these bills, all couples in New Zealand, whether married, in a civil union, or in a de facto partnership, now generally enjoy the same rights and undertake the same obligations.
 These rights extend to immigration, next-of-kin status, social welfare, matrimonial property and other areas.
 Non-married couples are not, however, permitted to adopt children, although people in non-marital relationships can adopt as individuals.

 History

 Both the Civil Union Bill and the Relationships (Statutory References) Bill were promoted as part of their Ministerial responsibilities by the Labour MPs and Ministers David Benson-Pope and Lianne Dalziel.
+Civil Unions came into effect on Tuesday 26 April 2005 for licence applications and at least two couples had applied for licenses by 9:30 that morning.
+The first civil union ceremonies were performed on Friday 29 April 2005 (marriage and civil union licences need to be applied for at least three working days before the ceremony).

+Civil Union Act 2004

+The Civil Union Act 2004 is a New Zealand act of parliament legislating civil unions.
+It was passed into law on Thursday 9 December 2004 by a final vote of 65–55 in the New Zealand Parliament.
+The act makes it legal for those in same-sex as well as heterosexual relationships to enter into a civil union.
+The act is still in force, despite New Zealand providing same-sex marriages since 19 August 2013, under the Marriage (Definition of Marriage) Amendment Act 2013.

 The Civil Union Bill was treated as a conscience issue by most parties, including the largest parties on the left and right, and passed its third and final reading by 65 votes to 55.